MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-whatsnew.md

 >[!NOTE]
 >Microsoft Defender is no longer supported for versions below 1.0.3011.0302.
 Users are requested to upgrade to latest versions to keep their devices secure.
-To update, users can follow the steps below –
+To update, users can use the following steps:
 >1.
 On your work profile, go to Managed Play Store.
 >2.
 Tap on the profile icon on the top right corner and select "Manage apps and device".
 >3.
 Locate MDE under updates available and select update.
 >
->If you face any issue, please [submit in-app feedback](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/android-support-signin?view=o365-worldwide#send-in-app-feedback).
+>If you encounter any issues, [submit in-app feedback](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/android-support-signin?view=o365-worldwide#send-in-app-feedback).

 ## Microsoft Defender for Endpoint is now Microsoft Defender in the Play store